Emurgo/yoroi-graphql-migration-backend/README.md

   {
     // addresses may contain several different things.
     // 1.
 For reward addresses, this field accepts the hex (as a string)
     // 2.
-For Ptr / enterprise / base addresses, this field will accept the hex of the _payment key_ as a string.
+Bech32 addresses will strictly match the address passed in
+    // 3. hex-encoded addresses will match on any address with the same payment key
-    // 3.
-For Byone, use the Ae2/Dd address.
+    // 4.
+For Byron, use the Ae2/Dd address.
     addresses: Array<string>,
     // omitting "after" means you query starting from the genesis block after?: {